-Cepstral Mean Normalization
+Cepstral Mean Normalization (Important)

-- Cepstral mean normalization (CMN) is a computationally efficient normalization technique for robust speech recognition. - CMN minimizes distortion by noise contamination for robust feature extraction. - CMN has been used in different applications as this technique has proven to provide better speech recognitions results in different environments. - CMN has the capabilities to reduce differences between test and training data produced by channel distortions. - CMN has also been found to be able to reduce differences in feature representation between speakers can also partly reduce the influence of background noise.
+- Cepstral mean normalization (CMN) is a computationally efficient normalization technique for robust speech recognition and is a technique used to normalize the cepstral coefficients of a speech signal. - CMN minimizes distortion by noise contamination for robust feature extraction. - CMN has been used in different applications as this technique has proven to provide better speech recognitions results in different environments. - CMN has the capabilities to reduce differences between test and training data produced by channel distortions.